EricDarve/NLA/content/Computing multiple eigenvalues.md

-[[Method of power iteration|This is great]], but how can we obtain the other eigenvalues as well?
+[[Method of power iteration|The power iteration is great]] for computing a single eigenvalue, but how can we obtain the other eigenvalues as well?

 We will now assume that
 $$